Amazing play, every day, for every child

 OPAL enables schools to make permanent, long term and sustainable changes to their playtimes, developing areas around leadership, risk, health and safety, access, grounds development and playwork practice.

-OPAL has worked with over 1,500 schools across the UK and has now spread to Canada, South East Asia, Isle of Man, France, and Scotland.
+OPAL has worked with over 1,500 schools across the UK and has now spread to Canada, South East Asia, the Isle of Man, France, and Scotland.

-OPAL in the North East
+Bringing OPAL to the North East

 OPAL and Ofsted